-I joined Accessible Computing Technology Laboratory as a full time HCI researcher after I completed my master's degree at McGill in 2019, and I was advised by Prof. Karyn Moffatt and Dr. Carolyn Pang on the Help Table project.
-Our work was accepted at 2 leading HCI conferences - ASSETS19 and GI19.
+I joined the Accessible Computing Technology Laboratory at McGill in 2019 and advised by Prof. Karyn Moffatt and Dr. Carolyn Pang.
+My research focused on designing an interactive tabletop display to support older adults in learning to use smart devices (e.g., tablet, smartwatch).
+This work was accepted at 2 leading HCI conferences - ASSETS19 and GI19.

 In terms of adopting and learning to use new technologies, how do older adults: perceive the experience, decide which ones to adopt, and approach learning?

 How can we design interactive technology to support the needs of older adults in learning to use smart devices for health information management?”

 Participants completed a 15-min online questionnaire mainly focused on their general experiences with using and learning to use personal wearables.
 Our survey was open for 10 weeks.

 We also conducted in-person and phone interviews, which lasted between 45-60 min each.
 Completed over a 7-week period, the interviews were semi-structured and focused on participants’ experience with technologies, their motivations for adopting new technologies, and their personal health information management practices.

 From our findings, we developed Help Table, which leverages a 40” tabletop display to integrate support into one visual space, while also supporting older adults in learning how to use multiple devices that must be configured to work together (e.g., a smartwatch synched to a tablet).
 The key features include:

 A collaborative learning option through which older adults can receive remote support,

 Support for the integrated learning of multiple smart devices, notably a smartwatch and tablet,

 Support for a flexible range of learning approaches, including trial and error,